aayushi221/devsnest-backend/DAY-8/Queries and params/Readme.md

 // app.use() to use a middleware before every api call

-Get is stored in cache.
-Hence not used for passwords.
+Get is stored in cache.Hence not used for passwords.

 Middlewares mostly used for authentication and login e.g.